mert-yassi/MAGNET/README.md

 ``make && ./ringct``

 By default, **MAGNET** is used as the discrete Gaussian sampler.
 The active sampler can be changed by modifying the corresponding #define directive in the `n10/param.h` file.
+Run ``make clean && make && ./ringct`` after changing any directives.

 ## ARM Cortex-M4 Implementation